NonicaTeam/AI-Connector-for-Revit/README.md

    [AI Connector for Revit](https://nonica.io/#AIConnector)

 2. **Download and install.**
    Follow the instructions and read the Terms and Conditions, remember you are granting access to AI models to your Revit model.
 Install Claude Desktop App.
-It is free and enough for a few tests, but you may need Claude pro for frequent use.
+It is free and enough for a few tests, but you may need Claude pro for frequent use and conversation length.

 3. **Run Revit.**
    Start Revit (2025 or 2026), and select a toolbar that includes the AI Connector for Revit.